 Noah lived around the year 2400 BC, also centuries before Abraham, Jacob, Moses, and other well-known figures in the Old Testament.
+See this timeline for an overview.
 The Bible summarizes the situation in his days as follows:

 “The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
 And the Lord regretted that He had made man on the earth, and it grieved Him to His heart.
 So the Lord said, I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”
 (Genesis 6:5-8).

 Noah is described as “a righteous man” and “a herald of righteousness” (Genesis 6:9; 2 Peter 2:5), and he found favor in the eyes of the Lord (Genesis 6:8).
 So, when God decided to make an end to all flesh, He told Noah to build an ark, an enormous ship, in which his family and all kinds of animals would be kept safe during the flood that God would send on earth.

 Noah obeyed, he believed God’s prophecy.
 He and his family were the only ones who believed that this great flood would come.
 All other people “did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared” (1 Peter 3:20).